Open-MSS/MSS/docs/samples/plugins/navaid.rst

-Data for the location of the NAVAID waypoints can be obtained as csv from https://adds-faa.opendata.arcgis.com/search?collection=Dataset The dataset should be named NAVAID_System.csv and placed into the subdir plugins of the condif dir.
+Data for the location of the NAVAID waypoints can be obtained as csv from https://adds-faa.opendata.arcgis.com/search?collection=Dataset The dataset should be named NAVAID_System.csv and placed into the subdir plugins of the config dir.
 For a given set of waypoints, the navaid export plugin exports an ASCII table containing a column of the so-determined waypoint names.
 For locations ouside the given set of NAVAID points , e.g. over the oceans, the naming